Market Making with Fads, Informed, and Uninformed Traders: Introduction

-Since the reference paper by \cite{ALM}, several articles have incorporated predictive signals into a stochastic control framework of execution cost minimisation.
-Predictive signals mostly refer to measurable processes built from order book dynamics, e.g., the order flow or the order book imbalance, which affects the asset price in the short term; see e.g., \cite{CONT,CART-JAI}.
+Since the reference paper by \cite{ALM}, several papers have incorporated predictive signals into a stochastic control framework of execution cost minimisation.
+Predictive signals refer mainly to measurable processes built from order book dynamics, e.g., the order flow or the order book imbalance, which affects the asset price in the short term; see, e.g., \cite{CONT,CART-JAI}.
 There are a number of contributions in the optimal execution literature that address the problem in a full information setting, see e.g., \cite{CART-JAI,LEHA,NEU,BAN_CART}, other papers that consider a noisy signal of future stock prices, see e.g., \cite{BANK}, and others that deal with the incomplete information setting, see e.g., \cite{CASGRAIN}.
 Within the market making problem there are fewer examples.
 One of the examples is \cite{cartea2020market} who study the problem of posting at-the-touch when the market maker observes the short-term drift of the asset.
 Another example is \cite{drissi2022solvability} who studies market making when prices are mean-reverting (here the signal is whether the price is above or below the long run level).
 In what follows, we consider a setting in which both the arrival rate and the asset price contain information about the fundamental value.
-We consider both a full information and a partial information setting.
-In the partial information setting, the key issue is to filter information about the fad.
+We consider both a full information and a partial information setting with the market maker solving a filtering problem.